yuyingren/katakanaToEnglish_PairNgram/readme.md

     The pair N-gram model is imported from the the SIGMORPHON2020 task1 project.
     The parameters are set up for this project.

-* A prediction model which is based on the prediction model in [SIGMORPHON2020 task1](https://github.com/sigmorphon/2020/tree/master/task1) project, and modified with an English lexicon filter.
+* A prediction module which is based on the prediction model in [SIGMORPHON2020 task1](https://github.com/sigmorphon/2020/tree/master/task1) project, and modified with an English lexicon filter.

-* A Evaluation model which calculates and returns the WER(word error rate) and CER(character error rate) as the measure of hte model's performance.
+* A Evaluation module which calculates and returns the WER(word error rate) and CER(character error rate) as the measure of hte model's performance.

+>
+Before running any program in this project, please set up the environment with this command:

+>>conda env create -f environment.yml

+and activate this environment with:

+>>conda activate katakanaEngTrans

+You can either run all programs at once by execute [RunatOnce] or run each of them by calling [modelling], [prediction], and [evaluation] seperately.